athompson-git/RKHorn/README.md

 Contact the author: a.thompson@northwestern.edu

-(Warning!
-Validation still in progress.
-Discrepancies in total neutrino flux normalization compared to MiniBooNE collaboration-reported fluxes are at a level of 50%)

 #### Summary:
 The RKHorn classes implement a very basic set of approximations to model the charged meson fluxes produced at the Booster Neutrino Beam (BNB) target and horn system, with a future possibility of modeling other target and horn systems.
 There are three main pieces to this model:
 * We use the Sanford-Wang (SW) parameterization of the pion ($\pi^+ / \pi^-$) production cross section from 8 GeV protons on beryllium